 The global capacity of offshore wind technologies has increased more than tenfold over the previous decade as part of the urgent transition to low-emission energy systems (IPCC, 2022).
 In 2021, the unprecedented commissioning of over 17 GW of offshore wind capacity pushed the cumulative, global capacity past 50 GW (Musial et al., 2022).
 In Europe, hosting more than half of that global offshore capacity, annual growth rates are expected to surpass 4 GW per year in 2023 (Komusanac et al., 2021).
-At

-- 25 the same time, the size and capacity of individual turbines are increasing, with a global average rating of 7.4 MW (8.5 MW in Europe) in 2021 compared to 3.3 MW in 2011 (Komusanac et al., 2021; Musial et al., 2022).
+At the same time, the size and capacity of individual turbines are increasing, with a global average rating of 7.4 MW (8.5 MW in Europe) in 2021 compared to 3.3 MW in 2011 (Komusanac et al., 2021; Musial et al., 2022).
 As wind turbines offshore are organized in arrays, the total efficiency is impacted by turbine-to-turbine wake effects which strongly depend on the inter-turbine spacing and the size of the wind farm (e.g. Meyers and Meneveau, 2012; Stevens et al., 2016; Antonini and Caldeira, 2021).
-Currently, limited space and the urgent decarbonization of electricity systems lead to dense and large wind farms, as capacity - 30 densities can reach the installation and planning of very dense wind farms (capacity density > 10 MW km-2 and gigawatt-scale wind farms emerge (Borrmann et al., 2018; Badger et al., 2020; Komusanae et al., 2020) and exceptionally large wind farms (capacity > 1 GW) that are strongly impacted by these turbine interactions (Borrmann et al., 2018; Komusanae et al., 2020; EMODnet, 2022).
+Currently, limited space and the urgent decarbonization of electricity systems lead to the installation and planning of very dense wind farms (capacity density > 10 MW km-2) and exceptionally large wind farms (capacity > 1 GW) that are strongly impacted by these turbine interactions (Borrmann et al., 2018; Komusanac et al., 2020; EMODnet, 2022).
 On top of that, hotspots such as the North Sea are becoming more densely built (Matthijsen et al., 2018), which amplifies the risk of inter-farm interference through far-field wind farm wakes.
-These can extend several tens of kilome- - 35 ters (Platis et al., 2018; Schneemann et al., 2020) and can lead to considerable reductions in the wind resource (e.g. Lundquist et al., 2019; Akhtar et al., 2021; Munters et al., 2022).
-These developments raise questions on the magnitude of intra- and interfarm wake losses in a future, densely clustered wind farm layout including large wind farms.
-Mesoscale models have been applied to illustrate the strongly reduced efficiency of very large wind farms (e.g. Volker et al., 2017; Antonini and Caldeira, 2021; Pryor et al., 2021) and how this depends on the turbine spacing (Volker et al., 2017), but also how wind farms can signifi- - 40 cantly alter the energy yield of neighbouring wind farms (e.g. Akhtar et al., 2021; Fischereit et al., 2022b).
+These can extend several tens of kilometers (Platis et al., 2018; Schneemann et al., 2020) and can lead to considerable reductions in the wind resource (e.g. Lundquist et al., 2019; Akhtar et al., 2021; Munters et al., 2022).
+These developments raise questions on the magnitude of intra- and inter-farm wake losses in a future, densely clustered wind farm layout including large wind farms.
+Mesoscale models have been applied to illustrate the strongly reduced efficiency of very large wind farms (e.g. Volker et al., 2017; Antonini and Caldeira, 2021; Pryor et al., 2021) and how this depends on the turbine spacing (Volker et al., 2017), but also how wind farms can significantly alter the energy yield of neighbouring wind farms (e.g. Akhtar et al., 2021; Fischereit et al., 2022b).
 In this study, we aim to complement the existing work by quantifying how the long-term effect of wake losses in a hypothetical, future North Sea wind farm layout depends on the characteristics of the individual wind farms and on the inter-farm distances.
-Concretely, this is done based on a set of continuous simulations for one representative wind year, with each simulation including a different, but spatially invariant combination of the turbine type and capacity density for the wind farms in a projected, future wind farm - 45 layout.
+Concretely, this is done based on a set of continuous simulations for one representative wind year, with each simulation including a different, but spatially invariant combination of the turbine type and capacity density for the wind farms in a projected, future wind farm layout.